linagora/tmail-flutter/docs/adr/0108-workplace-call-transport.md

   extension, which passes both to the runner.

 ```
+action:
+  supportsBridge: bool               # declared per action, not discovered by failing
+  call(accessMode)

 run(platformUrl, action):
-  if bridge supported and available:
+  if action.supportsBridge and bridge supported and available:
     try:   return action(BridgeAccessMode)
     catch: log, fall through
   token = exchange(oidcToken)        # per action, not stored